informatics-isi-edu/hatrac/REST-API.md

 single Unix-style text line `...content...\n` inclusive of the line-terminator.

+As with nested namespace creation, an optional query parameter may be included to enable automatic namespace creation:

+    PUT /namespace_path/object_name?parents=true
+	...

 The optional `If-Match` and `If-None-Match` headers MAY be specified to limit object update to specific scenarios.
 In a normal situation, only one of these two headers is specified in a single request: